akshatdoshi/BaaS_Phase1/README.md

 This project contains the following functionality:

 •	One-click blockchain node configuration is available on any public/private cloud server.

-•	Ability to create new blocks in the blockchain.
+•Ability to create new blocks in the blockchain.

 •	Create a Transaction Pool for a real-time list of incoming data.

 •	Blockchain holds all the transactions/data in the form of a shared ledger.

 •	Ability to store any consumer’s data securely.

 •	Ability to send cryptocurrency.

 •	Ability to prevent double-spending transactions.

 •	Ability to synchronize with other nodes via peer-to-peer communication using Publisher/Subscriber methodology.

 •	Ability to create a new public/private key pairs (wallet address) for a new user/node.

 •	Wallet owners can send or receive coins.

 •	Users can check any wallet’s balance using the wallet’s public key.

 •	Ability to autonomously validate blocks using a proof-of-work consensus algorithm.

 •	Sign Transactions with cryptography and digital signature.

 •	Every node can mine transaction using the proof-of-work algorithm.

 •	Every blockchain operations are bind with an API.

 •	Ability to connect to other nodes via the internet.